 The Porters Pass Circuit is a stunning bushwalk in the Blackheath area of the Blue Mountains, featuring waterfalls, valley views, creek crossings, rainforest gullies, and slot canyons.

-This challenging hike combines four distinct walking trails and ranks among the best in the Blue Mountains.
+This challenging walk combines four different trails and ranks among the best in the Blue Mountains.
 One of the great things about Porters Pass is that it’s much less crowded compared to popular tracks like the Grand Canyon Walk.

 Govetts Leap Lookout, near Blackheath in the Blue Mountains, offers spectacular views of the Grose Valley and its surrounding cliff walls.

-Several hiking trails, both short and long, start near the lookout, including one leading to Barrow Lookout, which provides a close-up view of Govetts Leap Falls.
+Several hiking trails, both short and long, start near the lookout, including one leading to Barrow Lookout, which offers a close-up view of Govetts Leap Falls.

-The Giant Stairway to Furber Steps Loop in Katoomba is a fantastic hike that features two iconic staircases in the Blue Mountains.
+The Giant Stairway to Furber Steps Loop in Katoomba is a stunning walking track that features two iconic staircases in the Blue Mountains.

-This moderately challenging track offers some of the region’s best scenery, including sweeping valley views, unique rock formations, lush forests, and more.
+This moderately challenging walk offers some of the region’s best scenery, including sweeping valley views, unique rock formations, lush forests, and more.

 The Burragorang Lookout is a scenic vantage point facing Lake Burragorang, located within Burragorang State Conservation Area in the small village of Nattai.